2023 Drought and Water Supply Update

 The San Gabriel Valley has begun a fourth consecutive year of drought and lower than desired water supplies at the state and local levels.
 The last major drought period began in 2014-2015 and lasted about 5 years.
 We reached a historic low groundwater level of 169.4 feet above mean sea level at the nearby Baldwin Park Key Well on November 18, 2019.

 Groundwater levels then rose as high as 212 feet above mean sea level in January 2020, before a steady decline brought the level to 179.2 feet above mean level in December 2022.
 Those are very significant readings since groundwater comprises about 80 percent of the water we use in the San Gabriel Valley.

-As pointed out in the District’s April 2022 Earth Day public education ad and the May 2022 “Water Supply Conditions” dashboard (both shown below) many of our key indicators – local rainfall, groundwater, reservoirs, snowfall and imported water deliveries – are all trending downward.
+As pointed out in the District’s January 2023, July 2022 and January 2022 “Water Supply Conditions” dashboards (shown below) many of our key indicators – local rainfall, groundwater, reservoirs, snowfall and imported water deliveries – are trending downward.
 The combined effect is a “perfect storm” for our declining water supplies.

 Drought is common, drought is normal and drought will recur…“it takes a long time to get into a drought and a long time to get out of a drought.”
 Fortunately, conservation works and is the most efficient and least expensive means of preserving our water supply.

 Ensuring a safe and sustainable water supply in the San Gabriel Valley is the District’s mission and is critical to our health, environment and economy.
 We hope we can help you learn as much about our water resource as you do about other public policy issues such as education, transportation, health care, public safety, energy and foreign affairs.
-As residents will increasingly vote on important water policy matters at federal, state, county and municipal levels, we will try to keep you informed and engaged in the water dialogue.
+Residents will increasingly vote on important water policy matters at federal, state, county and municipal level so we will try to keep you informed and engaged in the water dialogue.

 If you have another question, please submit it to us by email (email@example.com) or call 626-969-7911.